Jalan Ipoh MRT station

 The Jalan Ipoh MRT station is a mass rapid transit (MRT) station that serves the suburb of Segambut and Taman Kaya in Kuala Lumpur, Malaysia.
-It is one of the stations as part of the Klang Valley Mass Rapid Transit (KVMRT) project on the Putrajaya Line (PY Line or formerly known as Sungai Buloh-Serdang-Putrajaya Line).
+It is one of the stations as part of the Klang Valley Mass Rapid Transit (KVMRT) project on the MRT Putrajaya Line.

 Station features

 Location

-The station is located along Jalan Ipoh and directly in front of the Mutiara Complex mall.
-It is one of the half-sunken stations in Malaysia, whereby it was constructed on the ground slightly below the current level.
+The station is located along Jalan Sultan Azlan Shah (formerly known as Jalan Ipoh) and is directly in front of the Mutiara Complex mall.
+It is one of three half-sunken or subsurface rapid transit stations in Malaysia; the platforms are below ground-level, while the station concourse is above ground, similar to the Sri Rampai LRT station on the LRT Kelana Jaya Line and the Hang Tuah LRT station on the LRT Ampang and Sri Petaling Lines.

 Schools such as the Chong Hwa Independent High School, SJK (C) Lai Chee and SMK (P) Jalan Ipoh are within walking distance from the station.
-While nearby residential buildings covered by this station include Sang Suria Condominium, The Maple and The Pano.
+Nearby residential buildings served by this station include Sang Suria Condominium, The Maple and The Pano.

 Exits and entrances

 This station has 3 entrances.
-Entrance A being the closest to the Mutiara Complex, Entrance B is located on the opposite side of the road near to Taman Kaya and schools, while Entrance C is located further away from the station near to the bus stop and taxi stand.
+Entrance A is the closest to the Mutiara Complex, Entrance B is located on the opposite side of the road near Taman Kaya and the schools, while Entrance C is located the furthest away from the station near the bus stop and taxi stand.